Politics, Policy and Government

 Arkansas Poll (Diane Divers Blair Center for the Study of Southern Politics and Society)

-Results (HTML tables) and data (SAS or SPSS format) from this annual Arkansas public opinion poll are presented on this site.
+Results (pdf) and data (SPSS format) from this annual Arkansas public opinion poll are presented on this site.

-Bureau of the Public Debt (U.S. Department of the Treasury)
+Bureau of the Fiscal Service (U.S. Department of the Treasury)

 Cattaneo Web archive of Italian election results and surveys (Fondazione di ricerca "Istituto Carlo Cattaneo"